dharmamitra/mitra-parallel/README.md

-  title={MITRA: A Large-Scale Parallel Corpus and Multilingual Pretrained Language Model for Machine Translation and Semantic Retrieval for Pāli, Sanskrit, Buddhist Chinese, and Tibetan}, author={Sebastian Nehrdich and Kurt Keutzer}, journal={arXiv preprint}, year={2024}, url={https://github.com/dharmamitra/mitra-semantic-similarity}
+  title={MITRA: A Large-Scale Parallel Corpus and Multilingual Pretrained Language Model for Machine Translation and Semantic Retrieval for Pāli, Sanskrit, Buddhist Chinese, and Tibetan}, author={Sebastian Nehrdich and Kurt Keutzer}, journal={arXiv preprint}, year={2026}, url={https://github.com/dharmamitra/mitra-semantic-similarity}
 }
 ```

 ## Acknowledgments
-- The MITRA project is supported by the [Tsadra Foundation](https://tsadra.org), and collaborative partners including [monlam.ai](http://monlam.ai) and the (https://khyentsefoundation.org/kf-projects/kumarajiva-project/)[Kumarajiva project].
+- The MITRA project is hosted at the Center for [Integrated Japanese Studies, Tohoku University](https://cijs.oii.tohoku.ac.jp/en/), supported by the [Tsadra Foundation](https://tsadra.org), and collaborative partners including [monlam.ai](http://monlam.ai) and the [Kumarajiva project](https://khyentsefoundation.org/kf-projects/kumarajiva-project/).
 - For more information and updates, see the [project website](http://dharmamitra.org)

 ## License